mujtaba-ahmad/ngx-Toaster/README.md

     }

     addToast() {
-        // See all possible types in one shot this._toaster.success('title', 'message', true, 1000);
+        // See all possible types in one shot.
+        // pass parameters as (title:string, message:string, show_close_button:boolean, timeout:number)
+        this._toaster.success('title', 'message', true, 1000);
         this._toaster.error('title', 'message', true, 2000);
         this._toaster.info('title', 'message', true, 3000);